 Quoted search queries

-Using this technique, you can copy some text from your content, and paste it in Google Search (enclosed with quotation marks).
+Using this technique, you can copy some text from your content, and paste it in Google Search.
 This way, you can find exactly matching content.
 Doing the same thing without the quotation marks won’t be any good because Google will only search for any combination of the words in the search string.

 Myself Mukesh Majumder,